stongao/study_resources/notes/linux-sys-interview.md

  * ```head```
  * ```tail```
 * What does an ```&``` after a command do?
+  - Detach process from shell.
+Shell doesn't need to join process before proceeding.
+Also killing the shell wouldn't kill the process.
 * What does ```& disown``` after a command do?
 * What is a packet filter and how does it work?
+  - Filters packet based on
 * What is Virtual Memory?
 * What is swap and what is it used for?
 * What is an A record, an NS record, a PTR record, a CNAME record, an MX record?